 Democratization of Information

 Freedom of communication and information signifies the free flow of ideas, opinions, and knowledge.
-It is imperative for the free development of the personality of each person and for the cultural, social, scientific en economic development of humanity.
-It is a Human right
+It is imperative for the free development of the personality of each person and for the cultural, social, scientific and economic development of humanity.
+It is a Human right ( Art.19 of the Universal Declaration of Human Rights ).

 The classic freedom of the press does not comply with this principle.
 Though it gives the operators of state, economic and religious communication companies the right to publish without restrictions, it is hierarchical, biased, and non-interactive.
 It does not allow anyone to freely express ideas, opinions and knowledge, and to make them accessible to anyone else.
 And its products are territorially and linguistically limited and not available worldwide.

 The democratization of information makes it possible, that ideas, opinions, cultural diversity, knowledge, and education will be accessible anywhere, anytime, and to everybody.
 The position of the citizen and his rights will be strengthened.
-Cultural, state, religious and economic guardianship and manipulation will be obvious.
+Cultural, state, religious, ideological and economic guardianship and manipulation will be obvious.
 Corruption, injustice, abuse of power, and any form of terrorism will be exposed.
 Ignorance and the human disasters caused by it will decrease.
 Universal values and ethics of peaceful living together will become possible.

 I therefore appeal to the Community of Nations and UNESCO to